BitMadcouk/BMKDWebsite/docs/blog/Misterbuild.md

 As you can see from the image, there are no files therefore nothing to do.
 Boo.
 Let's fix that but first, if you're not a fan of the static (though moving...) background, press the F1 key to cycle through several included images.
 (This will explain why the following screen shots have a different background)

-At this point we need to connect to a network.
+Now we need to connect to a network.
 I'm using a wired connection but I'll show you how to connect to wifi too.

 If you plug in a cable, you'll notice a new icon next to the RAM icon to signal that you're connected to the network.
 If you're going wifi don't worry, follow the next couple of steps.